Locations and Phone Numbers

 3855-F Alamo Street, Simi Valley, CA 93063

-The East County Courthouse office is open on Mondays and Tuesdays only.
+The East County Courthouse office is open from 8:00 AM until 4:00 PM on Mondays and Tuesdays only.
 The Walk-up Express Window is open for payments Monday through Friday until 4:30 PM.

 Juvenile Courthouse – Room 122